 You are welcome here!

 We are pleased to have you worship with us.
-We are a community comprised of both cradle-born and converts to the Orthodox Church, and are very comfortable with newcomers, inquirers and visitors!
-We come from all age, ethnic, and economic backgrounds.
+Our community is a mix of cradle-born and converts to the Orthodox Church, and we are happy to welcome newcomers, inquirers and visitors.

 All of our facilities are handicap accessible.
 If you need any assistance at all, please let us know.
 We are here to be of service to you.

 Service books are available in the pews.
 You are encouraged to follow along with the service.
-Following Divine Liturgy on Sundays, you are invited to join us in the parish hall for coffee hour.
+After Sunday Liturgy, please join us at coffee hour.

 We look forward to praying with you.
 If you have any questions, please ask.

-If you are coming from a non-Orthodox background, the Divine Liturgy, Vespers, Matins, etc. may seem “different.”
-Orthodoxy endeavors to hold fast to the Apostles’ doctrine.
-We retain the form of worship of the early Christians which is called “liturgical.”
-This means that we follow a liturgy, a Greek word meaning, “the work of the people.”
+Orthodox worship can seem quite foreign to newcomers.
+Orthodoxy endeavors to hold fast to what the Apostles taught.
+We retain a form of worship indigenous to the very places where the Apostles themselves lived and taught.
+We follow a “liturgy,” a Greek word which means “the work of the people.”
 While the service is presided over by a priest, it is co-celebrated by all the people as one Body.

-Once in the sanctuary you will also see many icons.
-These are pictorial representations of Christ, the Holy Theotokos (the Virgin Mary, the Mother of our Lord), and of the Holy Saints and Apostles.
+Once in the sanctuary you will see many icons.
+These are pictorial representations of Christ, the Virgin Mary, and of the Holy Saints and Apostles.
 Orthodox Christians do not worship these images, but we do venerate them to show honor to those whom the icons represent.
-In a way this is something like the honor an American may show to the flag of the United States when he salutes it or places his hand over his heart during the national anthem.
+This is like the honor many people show to the flag of the United States, or a devoted child shows to a picture of a deceased parent.
 It is not worship (for worship belongs to God alone) but is a sign of respect and honor.
-In similar fashion we honor the Saints who have helped guide us by demonstrating the Christian walk in their lives while here on earth.
+In similar fashion, we honor the Saints who have have shown forth Christ in their lives and continue to guide us by their example.